normalized-db/core/README.md

    (as it can be seen in the example below).
    The `eventSelection` can be optionally used to filter the events which should be logged.
    `IStoreLogConfig`-instances can be built by using a `StoreLogBuilder`.
+   With the optional `keys`-property logged entities can be filtered by their primary keys.
    Logging is used by the `data-store`-module only.

 An example for such a `ISchemaConfig`-object for a simple blog could look like this: